18 Data to constrain process model

 library(neonstore)

 The goal of this chapter is to access and process data from the National Ecological Observatory Network (NEON) to calibrate parameters, estimate parameter uncertainty, assimilate data, and evaluate output from the forest carbon model in Chapter 16.
-The data that is prepared for use in the forest carbon model is used in subsequent chapters.
+The data prepared for use in the forest carbon model are used in subsequent chapters.

 In this document, we will be calculating the carbon in tree wood, tree leaves, and soil for a NEON site (matching the model states in Chapter 16).

 Much of the code in this chapter is specific to NEON and the particular carbon pools and fluxes analyzed.
 While the chapter focuses on a single NEON site, the code and concepts can be applied to developing carbon budgets at other forested NEON sites.
-Additional carbon stock collections are needed at grassland sites (e.g., the non-woody vegetation sampling needs to be processed).
+Additional carbon stock collections are needed at grassland sites (e.g., non-woody vegetation samples need to be processed).

 This chapter was developed in collaboration with John Smith at Montana State University.